-The Titanic was launched on 31st May 1911.
-A clock stands displaying the exact time of the launch as you look out over the slipway where it disembarked for the very first time.
+RMS Titanic was launched on 31st May 1911.
+A clock in the Belfast Titanic centre stands displaying the exact time of the launch as you look out over the slipway where it disembarked for the very first time.
 Looking through the glass at the dockyard you can just imagine the atmosphere amongst the 100,000 people who had turned out to watch one of the most famous ships in the world set sail.
 It’s a poignant moment.

 It was here in The Launch Room where the pieces of the jigsaw started to come together for me.
 Having sailed through the waters off the coast of Newfoundland where the Titanic had sunk, I was now standing near the exact spot where the Titanic had been launched, more than 100 years before.

 Following her successful trial at sea, the Titanic set sail for her maiden voyage from Southampton to New York.
 Black and white images of her maiden voyage hang on the wall under ‘Port of Southampton.’